vmware-archive/ModSecurity-envoy/ci/README.md

 sudo IMAGE_NAME=envoyproxy/envoy-build-ubuntu IMAGE_ID=modsecurity_v1 ./ci/run_envoy_docker.sh './ci/do_ci.sh build'
 ```

-Or you can use the proxy for envoy's do_ci.sh (for more information on options see envoy/ci/do_ci.sh)
+Or you can use do_envoy_ci.sh which acts as a proxy for envoy's do_ci.sh (for more information on options see envoy/ci/do_ci.sh)

 ```bash
 sudo IMAGE_NAME=envoyproxy/envoy-build-ubuntu IMAGE_ID=modsecurity_v1 ./ci/run_envoy_docker.sh './ci/do_envoy_ci.sh bazel.release'